xvik/gradle-mkdocs-plugin/src/doc/docs/guide/tasks.md

 For multi-module documentation, `mkdocsVersionsFile` may be called instead of `mkdocsBuild` in order to generate versions.json and be able to test version switcher (ofc. it would not be able to actually switch version, but will correctly show all available versions (after publication list would be the same))

+!!! note
+    `mkdocsVersionsFile` task if available only if full plugin version used (with git publication task), for `mkdocs-build` plugin it would not be available.
+With lightweight plugin, versions.json file could be generated in incremental way [from existing one](multi-version.md#incremental-versions)

 ### Update old documentation